skyformat99/ubjsc/README.md

 # What is ubjsc?

-ubjsc is an enterprise grade-wannabe C library for manipulating data in [UBJSON](http://www.ubjson.org/) format.
+ubjsc is an enterprise grade-wannabe C library for manipulating and streaming data in [UBJSON](http://www.ubjson.org/) format.

 Right now, you can:

 - asynchronously parse UBJSON stream to C "objects",
 - dump these C "objects" to UBJSON streams,
+- pretty-print them,
+- "manipulate" them as first class citizens.

 # How do I build/install it?